spdk/spdk/lib/bdev/virtio/README.md

 * Add reset support.
 * Finish cleaning up "eth" references.
 This includes filenames like virtio_ethdev.c and "eth" in various API calls.
-* Improve the virtio_xmit_pkts and virtio_recv_pkts interfaces.
-Should not
-  reference the virtio_hw tx_queues directly.
-Should have a more opaque API.
 * Understand and handle queue full conditions.
 * Clear interrupt flag for completions - since we are polling, we do not need the virtio-scsi backend to signal completion.